pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 In addition to searching for resources you can also export them to perform analytics: whether that is something simple like opening it in a spreadsheet or something more sophisticated, like if you want to regularly ingest it to your data warehouse.
 You can download a CSV from the console or get the data using the [Data Export API](/docs/pulumi-cloud/cloud-rest-api/#data-export).

-But the value of Resource Search and Property Search are not limited to what you do in the console and for analytics.
-You can also leverage the [Resource Search API](/docs/pulumi-cloud/cloud-rest-api/#resource-search) to create automation and workflows from search results.
+But the value of Resource Search is not limited to what you do in the console and for analytics.
+You can also leverage the [Resource Search API](/docs/pulumi-cloud/cloud-rest-api/#resource-search) to create automation and workflows off of search results.
+Find below details on how to use the API.

 {{< chooser language "javascript,typescript,python,go" >}}